Updated BBN Bounds on Hadronic Injection in the Early Universe: The Gravitino Problem: Application to Gravitino Problem

 For the final state $g + \tilde{g}$ the hadronic branching ratio is large, $B_h=1$.
 However, if this decay is kinematically suppressed, the main contribution comes from the $\psi_{\mu} \rightarrow \gamma + \tilde{\gamma}$ production.
 In this case, because virtual photons can generate gluon-gluino pairs, the hadronic branching ratio still has a contribution of the order of $B_h=10^{-3}$.
 Despite its low value, such processes can significantly contribute to hadronic cascades and should be accounted for \cite{Kawasaki2005A}.

 In \autoref{fig:gluon-gluino} and \autoref{fig:foton-fotino}, the updated limits on the reheating temperature as function of the gravitino mass are exhibited for gluon-gluino and photon-photino channels, respectively.
 The hashed areas represent the exclusion regions.
-In total, four different limits were constructed for each channel, representing the observations of D/H, $Y_p$, ${}^3$He/D, and ${}^7$Li/H. Relevant differences for the constraints arising from D/H, ${}^3$He/D, and ${}^7$Li/H are identified, while for $Y_p$, no considerable deviations were observed.
-For the gluon-gluino case, the primary constraint on the reheating temperature for masses below the weak scale stems from the excessive production of ${}^3$He, with a reheating temperature $T_R \lesssim 5\times 10^6$ GeV.
+In total, four different limits were constructed for each channel, representing the observations of \rm{D/H}, $\rm{Y_p}$, $\rm{^3He}$/\rm{D}, and $\rm{^7Li/H}$.
+Relevant differences for the constraints arising from \rm{D/H}, $\rm{^3He/D}$, and $\rm{^7Li/H}$ are identified, while for $Y_p$, no considerable deviations were observed.
+For the gluon-gluino case, the primary constraint on the reheating temperature for masses below the weak scale stems from the excessive production of $\rm{^3He}$, with a reheating temperature $T_R \lesssim 5\times 10^6$ GeV.
 For masses below 7 TeV (but greater than the weak scale), non-thermal production of D imposes tighter constraints, with the uppermost limits on the reheating temperature varying from 5$\times10^5$ GeV to 2$\times10^7$ GeV.
-After that, the interconversion effect of protons and neutrons becomes significant, enhancing the neutron's abundance and boosting the production of ${}^4$He.
-Consequently, $T_R$ can be relaxed until 10$^{10}$GeV for masses bellow $100$TeV.
+After that, the interconversion effect of protons and neutrons becomes significant, enhancing the neutron's abundance and boosting the production of $\rm{^4He}$.
+Consequently, $T_R$ can be relaxed until $10^{10}$ GeV for masses bellow $100$ TeV.

 A similar situation arises for the photon-photino channel.
-The main difference lies in the greater significance of the ${}^3$He overproduction across a greater mass range, with the restrictions imposed in the reheating temperature overcoming the limits of D excessive production up to $m_{3/2}\lesssim$ 2TeV.
-Within this interval, the updated limits on $T_R$ range from 5$\times10^5$GeV to 7$\times10^8$GeV.
-Beyond this mass value, the excessive production dominance shifts to D and, subsequently, to ${}^4$He, which results in the gradual relaxation of $T_R$, reaching up $\times10^{10}$ GeV for masses around $100$TeV.
+The main difference lies in the greater significance of the $\rm{^3He}$ overproduction across a greater mass range, with the restrictions imposed in the reheating temperature overcoming the limits of D excessive production up to $m_{3/2}\lesssim$ 2 TeV.
+Within this interval, the updated limits on $T_R$ range from 5$\times10^5$ GeV to 7$\times10^8$ GeV.
+Beyond this mass value, the excessive production dominance shifts to D and, subsequently, to $\rm{^4He}$, which results in the gradual relaxation of $T_R$, reaching up $10^{10}$ GeV for masses around $100$TeV.

-Such limits on the reheating temperature offer important insights into the primordial universe, since they determine the maximum scale at which the transition between the inflationary phase and the radiation-dominated era occurs, impacting the generation of thermal relics such as WIMPs and other dark matter candidates \cite{Malpartida2023,Roszkowski2014}.
+Such limits on the reheating temperature provide important insights into the primordial universe, as they determine the maximum scale for the transition between the inflationary phase and the radiation-dominated era, impacting the generation of thermal relics such as WIMPs and other dark matter candidates \cite{Malpartida2023,Roszkowski2014}.